Asia Cup 2023 Points Table: Updated Team Standings, Rankings and more

-Asia Cup 2023 Points Table: Two-time champions Pakistan begin their Asia Cup campaign on a resounding note with a 238-run win against Nepal
+Asia Cup 2023 Points Table: Matheesha Pathirana picked four wickets as Sri Lanka beat Bangladesh by five wickets to begin the Asia Cup with a win.

 The 16th edition of the Asia Cup got underway on Wednesday, 30 August with Pakistan thrashing Nepal by a massive 238 runs in the tournament opener in Multan.